I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_fsrtl_per_fileobject_context.md

 `OwnerId`

 A pointer to a filter-driver-allocated variable that uniquely identifies the owning filter of the per-file-object context structure.
 The format of this variable is filter-driver-specific.
 Filter writers should choose a value that is both meaningful and convenient, such as the address of the filter's device object or driver object.
 Note that the value of this member cannot be <b>NULL</b>.

+`InstanceId`

+A pointer to a filter-driver-allocated variable that can be used to distinguish among per-file-object context structures created by the same filter driver.
+The format of this variable is filter-driver-specific.
+Filter writers should choose a value that is both meaningful and convenient, such as the address of the file object itself.
+Note that the value of this member can be <b>NULL</b>.

 ## Remarks
 File system filter drivers can use the opaque FSRTL_PER_FILEOBJECT_CONTEXT structure to maintain context information for a file object.
 This structure can be used as-is or embedded in a driver-defined, per-file-object context structure.